Kurdish Alevism: History

-Kurdish Alevism was not included in the 13th century Vilayetname by Haji Bektash Veli, indicating that the roots of Kurdish Alevism are not that of Turkish Alevism (also known as Bektashi Alevism).
+Ocaks associated with Kurdish Alevism were not included in the 13th century Vilayetname by Haji Bektash Veli.
 In the 16th century, Kurdish Alevis of Dersim lived under the Emirate of Çemişgezek and the autonomy of this emirate made the community flourish and expand.

-After surviving the attempted elimination of Bektashi Alevism by Ottoman Emperor Mahmud II in the early 1800s, the Turkish Haci Bektaş order sought to emerge as the most influential Alevi order.
-Turkish Alevis would center their beliefs around the dargah which emerged as an Ottoman institution, but Kurdish Alevis continued to hold on to their pre-Ottoman beliefs and thus bypass the institutionalism.
-In the late 19th century, Emperor Abdul Hamid II did not shy away from using the institutionalized Turkish Alevi beliefs to bektashify the Kurdish Alevis.
+After surviving the attempted elimination of Bektashism by Ottoman Emperor Mahmud II in the early 1800s, the Haji Bektash Veli order sought to surpass the Alevi order in influence.
+Bektashis would center their beliefs around the dargah which emerged as an Ottoman institution, but Kurdish Alevis continued to hold on to their pre-Ottoman beliefs and thus bypass the institutionalism.
+In the late 19th century, Emperor Abdul Hamid II did not shy away from using the institutionalized Bektashi beliefs to Bektashify the Kurdish Alevis.
 The Axûçan ocax was the first to be approached and did subject itself to the beliefs of Haji Bektash Veli by introducing the Bektashi beliefs to their religious ceremonies (see Jem).
 During World War I, Bektashi missionary Mehmet Cemaleddin Efendi stated that the Kurdish Alevis had 'fallen away from the path' and tried to influence their beliefs through the Axûçan ocax on behalf of the Committee of Union and Progress.
 This period also saw Sunnification of Kurdish Alevis and tribes such as the Reşwan and Şavak have both Alevi and Sunni members today.

 In 1921, the Koçgiri rebellion took place with the goal of receiving political autonomy for Kurds and withdrawal of Turkish forces in Kurdistan.
 The rebellion was put down, but Kurdish Alevis rebelled again in the Dersim rebellion in the 1937, due to the centralist policies of the newly established Turkish republic.
 This rebellion was also suppressed.
 Thousands of Alevi Kurds were massacred and the town of Dersim was almost fully destroyed.
 In the subsequent period from the Dersim rebellion till the 1960s, the Kurds 'went into deep silence'.